PersonPerhaps/cpp201803/session_3_ex.md

 Your path will look like https://home.tuxlinuxien.com:9999/&lt;student id&gt;/session_3_ex

+Add a file called `.gitignore` at the root of your repository to make sure you don't push unwanted files.

 ## ex 1

 in your repository, create a file **main_1.cpp** where you will implement your